OneAndOnlyFinbar/DBMDataAPI/README.md

 # Running

-Once installed properly navigate to the `DBMDataApi` folder and run `node dataApi.js` to start the api.
+Once installed properly navigate to the `DBMDataApi-main` folder and run `node dataApi.js` to start the api.

 # Light Documentation